gb-raviraj-kanade/BoB-Challenge-1/README.md

 To showcase functionality, we utilized LLMs to generate a dummy transaction database for ten customers.
 The database is editable for user testing, and it can be found at https://bobaiassist.centralindia.cloudapp.azure.com/database

+A video demo is prepared around this.
+You can find the same at https://geekybeeai-my.sharepoint.com/:f:/g/personal/jay_manvar_geekyb_com/EvY9RYSIDk1IreQREt2C1hABw4ifvwG0lYyDUTiJgRzM5A?e=1szQce

 **1) AI-Powered Conversational Interface:**

 This category encompasses two applications: one for chat-based interaction and the other for handling customer calls.
 These applications demonstrate how customers can seamlessly connect with Bank of Baroda (BoB) without human intervention.